-DAN BOBKOFF, BYLINE: This is a good news-bad news story, so let's start with the good news.
-The Pew study looked at real pairs of children and parents.
+Let's start with the good news.
+The Pew Charitable Trust study looked at actual pairs of children and parents.
 Around age 40, 83 percent of the children were earning at least a thousand bucks more than their parents were when they were 40.

-BOBKOFF: If you're earning $1,000 more than your parents, but your parents only earned $15 grand a year, that's not going to lift you into the middle class, what we call social mobility.
+If you're earning $1,000 more than your parents, but your parents only earned $15,000 a year, that's not going to escalate you into the middle class — what we call social mobility.

-And this study looked at entire households.
+Another factor: The Pew study looked at entire households.
 These days, it often takes two incomes to surpass the one salary that was enough for the younger generation's parents.
 While 93 percent of dual-earner families made at least $1,000 more than their parents, 77 percent of single-earner families did so.

-Gregory Clark is an economics professor at the University of California at Davis, and studies social mobility.
-He doesn't think the public cares about how much more they're earning than their parents.
+Gregory Clark, an economics professor at the University of California, Davis, who studies social mobility, says he doesn't think people care about how much more they're earning than their parents.
 What matters, he says, is where your income ranks compared with other people in society.

-BOBKOFF: But on the bright side, at least most of us are not earning less than our parents.
+But on the bright side, at least most of us aren't earning less than our parents.